umhau/FriendlyIdiots/fabric-1.19.0/readme.txt

 2. Use the given defaults, and press 'install'.

-3. Copy the folder 'mods'.
+3. Copy the folders 'mods' and 'resourcepacks'.

 4. Go to: C:\Users\%username%\AppData\Roaming\.minecraft